OneDrive/onedrive-sdk-csharp/samples/OneDrivePhotoBrowser/readme.md

 ### OneDrive sign-in

 When the app loads, the user is presented with an account selection screen with two buttons: "Log in to MSA" and "Log in to AAD".
 If the user selects "Log in to MSA" the `GetUniversalClient` is called on the `OneDriveClientExtensions` object to get a `OneDriveClient` object.
-If the user selects "Log in to AAD" the `GetActiveDirectoryClient` is called on the `OneDriveClientExtensions` object to get a `OneDriveClient` object.
+If the user selects "Log in to AAD" the `GetActiveDirectoryClient` is called on the `BusinessClientExtensions` object to get a `OneDriveClient` object.

 Once a `OneDriveClient` object is returned, `AuthenticateAsync` completes the client authentication for the Windows Universal sample app.
 This will prompt the user to log in with the selected account type.